 - Flip-flops or other beach shoes if desired.

 8. A bathing suit (note that the Dead Sea is warm year-round).

 9. Sunglasses, a hat, and a water bottle are a must!

 10. Prescriptions for glasses or contacts.
 Note that eye examinations and glasses are significantly more expensive in Israel, and contact lenses are available over the counter.

 11. Any prescription drugs you presently use and a copy of your prescription.
 Jerusalem has plenty of dust, mold, cats, and pollen if you have allergies.

-12. Medications for common problems such as: sore throat, cough, cold, insect bites, diarrhea, headache, sunburn.
+12. Medications for common problems such as sore throat, cough, cold, insect bites, diarrhea, headache, and sunburn.
 They are available for purchase here but are more expensive.

 Do not bring unnecessary valuables such as expensive jewelry.